stasius12/book-index/README.md

 ## Goal

-Your goal is create an index of words in proposed format:
+Your goal is to create an index of words in proposed format:

 ```
 Word             Row,Col